Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Boundary Theory

+Given a compatible family of metrics $d$ and a rooted graph $(G,\rho)$, the completion $\bar{V}$ of $V$ with respect to $d^G_\rho$ has a topology that does not depend on the choice of root vertex $\rho$.
+Such a completion is called an \textbf{invariant completion}.
+Compatible families of metrics for maps are defined similarly.
+In some cases of interest, a compatible family of metrics $d$ might only be defined for graphs or maps in some rerooting-invariant class (e.g.\ circle packings are defined for the class of one-ended simple planar triangulations).
+In this case, we may extend $d$ arbitrarily to all graphs or maps by setting it to be the discrete metric where it is not defined.

-\begin{lemma} Let $(G,\rho)$ be a stationary random graph and suppose $\bar{G}$ is a compactification of $G$ such that $(\bar{G},\rho)$ is also stationary.
-Suppose also that the random walk on $G$ converges almost surely to a point in $\bar{G}$.
-Then the exit measure on $\partial G = \bar{G}\setminus G$ is either trivial (concentrated on a single point) or non-atomic almost surely. \end{lemma}
+\begin{lemma} Let $d$ be a compatible family of metrics, let $(G,\rho)$ be a stationary random rooted graph or map, and let $\bar V$ be the completion of $V$ with respect to $d^G_\rho$.
+Suppose that the random walk on $G$ converges almost surely to a point in the boundary $\partial V = \bar{V}\setminus V$.
+Then the exit measure on $\partial V$ is either trivial (concentrated on a single point) or non-atomic almost surely. \end{lemma}

-Of course, we have in mind the circle packing compactification $\bar G = z_h(G) \cup \partial \D$ of a simple planar CP hyperbolic triangulation.
-We do not give here a formal definition of what it means for a random rooted compactified graph to be stationary, and there are several equivalent approaches that would work.
-Stationarity of the compactification is only needed so that the sequence of maximal atom weights $M(G,X_n)$ (defined below) is stationary, which is clearly satisfied in cases of interest.
-We leave it to the reader to supply a definition of their choosing.
+For each CP hyperbolic one-ended simple planar triangulation $G$, take a circle packing of $G$ in $\D$, normalized so that the circle corresponding to $u$ is centred at the origin, and let $d=d^G_u(v,w)$ be the Euclidean distance between the Euclidean centres of the circles corresponding to $v$ and $w$.
+By circle packing rigidity (\cref{thm:rigidity}), this circle packing is unique up to rotations, so that the metric $d^G_u$ is well defined.
+The metrics $d^G_u$ and $d^G_v$ are also compatible for every pair of vertices $u$ and $v$ in $G$.
+Thus, after an arbitrary extension to other maps, $d$ is an compatible family of metrics.

+Another natural example, defined for all graphs, is the Martin compactification.
+As a consequence of this lemma, for any stationary random graph, the exit measure on the Martin boundary (which can be defined as the completion of $V$ with respect to a compatible family of metrics, see e.g.\ \cite{Woess}) is almost surely either non-atomic or trivial.
+In particular, this gives an alternative proof of a recent result of Benjamini, Paquette and Pfeffer \cite{BPP14}, which states that for every stationary random graph, the space of bounded harmonic functions on the graph is either one dimensional or infinite dimensional almost surely.
+A straightforward extension of this lemma applies to random families of metrics.